Mother’s Day Isn’t Always What It Appears to Be

 Or the absence of something that used to anchor the day.

-These experiences don’t always have a clear place to go—especially in a setting that is centers celebration.
+These experiences don’t always have a clear place to go, especially in a setting that centers on celebration.

 Not because something is wrong.